ankigupt0000/solution-to-ahh/Lavel2/h264/readme.md

 Then I started deleting one frame at a time to know what is the first I frame by running above command on edited file again and again.

-Then when I figured out first I frame I search the file in hex editor for all I frames through taking initial code of first frame, and I was able to get all I frame.
+Then when I figured out first I frame I search the file in hex editor for all I frames through taking initial code of first frame, and I was able to get all I frames.

 Then I searched for P frame and got information about it, I was able to get all P frames listed too.